juyoungbang/juyoungbang.github.io/README.md

-# Personal Page of Ju Young
+# Homepage of Ju Young
-This repository contains the code of my personal page
+This repository contains the code of my homepage

 ## Source
 The code of this theme is originated from [here](http://startbootstrap.com/templates/landing-page/)